Mer4ant/A-Kitten-s-Story/README.md

 ### ฅ^•ﻌ•^ฅ

 Hey!
-I've got a present for you, here, a little kitty cat!
-Oooh... how cute is that?
-Now you have to take care of him :3 But you have to use kitten-script for that!
+I got you a present, here, a little kitty cat!
+Ohhhh... he's so cute!
+Do you want to pet him?

 > This repository is in development and serves as a portfolio to demonstrate skills in pixel-art, web-design, frontend